MineOptimiz-Team/packwiz-update-script/README.md

 ## packwiz-update-script
-A very simple updater for modpack by packwiz format, depends on packwiz-installer(-bootstrap)
+A very simple updater for modpack by packwiz format, depends on packwiz-installer(-bootstrap), made for [MineOptimiz](https://github.com/MineOptimiz-Team/MineOptimiz-3rd)